camouflagedName/GoPursue_prototype/README.md

 ### Additional Features
 The app also includes an admin portal for accessing and modifying data in the database.
 Currently, users with access can fully edit the text and delete careers from the database.
 The portal also allows for the addition of new careers/professionals, though this feature is not fully stable, nor are all of the componenets fully functional.
 The database also supplies usage statistics, including data of user access, as well as lenght of time of visit and career cards visited.

+### Deployment
+The app can be deploy through any cloud platform service.
+The app was successfully deployed through Heroku.